Last updated on

 The Leonids peak on the morning of November 17.
-The moon, which rises at around 1:45AM, should not interfere with viewing too much this year.
+The moon won't interfere with our viewing of the Leonids, this year.
+Yay!

 The Leonid meteor trails tend to be rather bright, as the relative velocity of these bits of dust is unusually high.
 This makes them glow particularly brightly as they are incinerated by slamming into our atmosphere.

 The best time to view any meteor shower is typically between midnight and dawn.
 Find a place with dark skies, and set out a sleeping bag.
 Climb in and watch.
 The meteors will appear anywhere in the sky, but their trails will mostly tend to track back to near the constellation Leo, which rises in the east at around midnight.

 This year, your best chances might be between midnight and dawn on the morning of November 17 or 18.

 Here's a report by a Sky Lights visitor on the 2002 Leonids:

 Well, we went out just before 2:00am last night, and we were pleasantly surprised.
 The moonlight was incredibly bright, but the sky was perfectly clear.
 Before we even got a chance to settle in our chairs (in reclined position, of course) we saw quite a few bright meteors, several not that far from the moon itself!